Northern Ireland electricity and gas

-Power NI is the biggest electricity retailer in Northern Ireland and has more than 80 years of experience as an energy provider.
-But is it any good?
+Power NI is the biggest electricity retailer in Northern Ireland, and has been running for more than 80 years.
+We reveal whether it's any good.

-Power NI is part of Viridian Group, an Ireland-based energy company which generates power from coal and gas power stations, and wind farms.
-It supplies electricity to about 500,000 customers but doesn't provide gas.
+Power NI is part of Energia Group, an Ireland-based energy company that generates power in coal and gas-fired power stations, plus wind farms.
+It supplies electricity to more than 500,000 customers, but doesn't provide gas.

 Power NI has maintained a lot of its market share since competition was introduced from energy companies such as Budget Energy and SSE Airtricity.
-It still supplies two thirds of the domestic market.
+It still supplies just under 60% of the domestic market.

-It says it offers its customers advice on and installation of energy-saving measures, from solar panels to insulation.
-Power NI also says it's committed to community work, supporting local organisations and charities.
+It says that it offers ‘excellent customer service’.
+It gives customers advice on energy-saving measures, and also installs them.
+Power NI says it's committed to community work, supporting local organisations and charities.

 Power NI customer score

-Power NI came joint fourth out of six energy companies in Northern Ireland in the annual Which? customer survey – the biggest of its kind.
+Power NI came third out of six energy companies in Northern Ireland in the annual Which? customer satisfaction survey.
+Electric Ireland came top of the table.

-The table below shows the breakdown of Power NI's score from our survey.
+The graphic below shows the breakdown of Power NI's score from our survey.